Key takeaways

 But lawmakers knew recent immigrants wouldn’t be eligible for Medicaid, even with the expanded eligibility guidelines.
 So they were careful to clarify that these individuals would be able to receive premium subsidies in the exchange.
 (Their goal was to make it so that all lawfully present U.S. residents would have access to affordable coverage, one way or the other.)

-A note about state-run exchanges and undocumented immigrants: Washington’s health insurance exchange received federal approval to allow undocumented immigrants to enroll as of 2024, and Washington allows those enrollees to qualify for state-funded subsidies.
+A note about state-run exchanges and undocumented immigrants: Washington’s health insurance exchange received federal approval to allow undocumented immigrants to enroll starting in the fall of 2023, and Washington allows those enrollees to qualify for state-funded subsidies.
 Colorado debuted a separate enrollment platform in the fall of 2022, which allows undocumented immigrants to enroll in coverage with state-funded subsidies.
 In the rest of the country, undocumented immigrants cannot use the exchange at all.
 And federal subsidies are never available for undocumented immigrants.

 Are people with higher incomes more likely to be eligible for subsidies now?